kahlertfr/depth-aware-motion-deblurring/docs/chapters/blur-basics.rst

 Defocus blur
 ------------

 Defocus blur is caused by the optics of the camera.
-Many factors such as lens focal length and camera-to-subject distance can affect the focus range wherein the objects are sharp.
+Many factors such as lens focal length and camera-to-subject distance can affect the focus range wherein the objects are pictured sharply in the image.
 Objects that are out of focus are blurred as the background and the near foreground in figure :ref:`d-b`.
 The distance to the in-focus plane is related to the amount of blur.
-Objects further away to the in-focus plane are more blurred in the image.
+Objects further away from the in-focus plane are more blurred in the image.

 .. raw:: LaTex